The ACCC plays an active role in the energy sector in Australia. Our role encompasses both electricity and gas.

-In 2018, the Treasurer directed us to hold a public inquiry to monitor prices, profits and margins in relation to the supply of electricity in the National Electricity Market.
+In 2018, the Treasurer directed us to hold a public inquiry to monitor prices, profits and margins in relation to the supply of electricity in the NEM.
 The inquiry will run for seven years, ending in 2025.
 We are required to report at least once every six months.

 The ACCC has been directed to monitor: